cesaro/dpu/doc/internals/3addr-ir.rst

 Operation Codes, Syntax and "Semantics"
 ---------------------------------------

 T    = Type
 DST  = Destination address (address)
-SRC = Source address or immediate value (address, integer, or float, at most 32bits) DI  = Indirect addres, (the address of an address)
-LAB = Label
+IDST = Indirect Destination address (the address of an address) SRC  = Source address or immediate value (address, integer, or float, at most 32bits) DI   = Indirect addres, (the address of an address) LAB  = Label

 =========================== ====================================================
 Syntax                      Description